Bougainvillea Plant Tips & Varieties

 Appropriate Growing and Caring Conditions for Bougainvilleas

-Double Petaled BougainvilleaThe Bougainvillea is pretty adaptable but not that adaptable to grow indoors.
+The Bougainvillea is pretty adaptable but not that adaptable to grow indoors.
 “Why doesn’t my Bougainvillea bloom?”
 Bougainvilleas will bloom best planted in a bright sunny location with at least six hours of sunshine per day.
 Full sun is where you will see the best flowers.
 Full blown Bougainvillea plants can be kept reasonably dry.
 Its quite simple, lack of flowers means that the bougainvillea plant needs more sun.

-Bougainvilleas that are advanced are a tough plant, this family of plants care needs are, the occasional watering during winter months but need regular, once a fortnight deep watering during warmer months of the year.
+Bougainvilleas that are advanced are tough plants, this family of plants care needs are, the occasional watering during winter months but need regular, once a fortnight deep watering during warmer months of the year.
 Mulch is always beneficial to any plant.
 It helps keep the roots cool during the hot summer.

 Bougainvilleas are great for landscaping and do not require much fertilising as they grow easily.
 You can feed your plant with phosphorous and potassium fertiliser applied in early spring before flowering.
-This will help brighten the bright coloured bracts, these bracts come in either single or double form and in many colours as stated earlier.
+This will help brighten the bright coloured bracts, these bracts come in either single or double form and many colours as stated earlier.

 Pruning Bougainvilleas during autumn is best after the growing season when the flowering season has finished.
 This is when the flowers drop and the bougainvilleas are getting ready to lose their leaves in cold climates.
 This means that the bougainvillea will bloom on their new growth the following season.
 Like climbing roses, bougainvilleas need to be pruned 2 to 4 inches from the old main canes.
 Weed out old canes, this will keep them maintained and not let them get out of hand.
 They can also be given regular maintenance by keeping the bougainvillea lightly trimmed back during the year to keep their shape.
 For this reason, due to the pruning, this plant is not for the lazy gardener.
 If the bougainvillea is left not pruned and let run feral, it can become a big mess, and it will have to be seen to, with severe hard pruning.
 If this happens you will not see flowers for 2 years.
 If you let the vine get out of control, the vine will need to be severely cut back, this will surely cause water shoots.
 You should remove the long water shoots right down to the base of the plant.
-Bougainvilleas can be grown at any size or shape, in this case as a bonsai where they can be more controlled, espaliers by training the vine to grow against a wall or flat surface, in hanging baskets or as a standard bush, take your pick.
+Bougainvilleas can be grown in any size or shape, in this case as a bonsai where they can be more controlled, espaliers by training the vine to grow against a wall or flat surface, in hanging baskets, or as a standard bush, take your pick.
 Trim back your bougainvillea to a compact plant each season and they will give you no trouble.

 Tips for Growing Bougainvilleas in Pots, make sure you keep the pot a little raised from the ground level.
 Bougainvilleas can be successfully grown in pots or a container by using the best quality potting mix, mixed in with garden dirt.
 Bougainvilleas love to be pot bound this is when they produce the best blooms.
 A soluble fertiliser is greatly used occasionally for growing Bougainvillea in pots.
 The best varieties for pots are bougainvillea bambino varieties they are new on the market and are compact and shorter growers besides they have fewer thorns.